 by Tracy Johnson

-Virtually everything comes with a price and a value.
-That’s what drives every transaction.
-In fact, it drives he entire economy.
+Nearly everything in life is a value exchange.
+There is a price and a value.
+Value drives every transaction.
+This dynamic drives the entire economy.
 Yet since consumers don’t pay cash for radio, it’s easy for broadcasters to assume that radio is free.
 It’s not.
 Radio has a cost of listening.
+And on some stations, it’s expensive.

 Starbucks charges $4 for a cup of coffee.
 Their cost of materials is far less.
 There’s a lot of profit in that cup of Joe.
-But the value delivered to customers is worth more than the the ingredients.
+But the value delivered to customers is worth the ingredients.
 Otherwise, why would anyone keep paying for it?
 Yet customers line up in the morning, and many come back several times a day.
-Starbucks actually does a better job recycling their fans than radio.
+That’s why I say Starbucks actually does a better job recycling their fans than radio.

 Similarly, an iPhone is valued by Apple’s customer, though competing brands offer smartphones with similar features at a much lower cost.
-Apple prospers because they deliver an experience to their customer.
-Their market share grows even though their products are relatively expensive devices with high margins.
+Apple prospers because they deliver an experience.
+Their market share grows even though products are relatively expensive devices with high margins.
 There’s brand value that goes with owning an Apple product.
-And, their phones and computers really are terrific.
+Plus, their phones and computers really are terrific.

 Commerce takes place when the perceived value of a product or service is equal to or greater than the cost.